process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 There are many ways to contribute:

-- help people with the questions they ask on the [Github Issues](https://github.com/bonitasoft-labs/bpmn-visu-js/issues )
+- help people with the questions they ask on the [Github Issues](https://github.com/process-analytics/bpmn-visualization-js/issues )
-- submitting bug reports and feature requests in the [Github Issues](https://github.com/bonitasoft-labs/bpmn-visu-js/issues/new )
+- submitting bug reports and feature requests in the [Github Issues](https://github.com/process-analytics/bpmn-visualization-js/issues/new )
-- [writing code](CONTRIBUTING.md#code-and-documentation-changes) which can be incorporated into BPMN Visu JS itself
+- [writing code](CONTRIBUTING.md#code-and-documentation-changes) which can be incorporated into BPMN Visualization JS itself
 - [improving](CONTRIBUTING.md#code-and-documentation-changes) the documentation
-- improve the existing example applications to demonstrate features in BPMN Visu JS
+- improve the existing example applications to demonstrate features in BPMN Visualization JS

 ## Code and documentation changes

 For all contributions, please respect the following guidelines:

-1. If you've noticed a bug or have a feature request, let us know in the [GitHub Issue tracker](https://github.com/bonitasoft-labs/bpmn-visu-js/issues/new )!
+1. If you've noticed a bug or have a feature request, let us know in the [GitHub Issue tracker](https://github.com/process-analytics/bpmn-visualization-js/issues/new )!
 So we can confirm the bug or approve your feature, and provide feedback, before starting to code :slightly_smiling_face:

 2. Do the changes in your own [fork](CONTRIBUTING.md#fork--create-a-branch) of the code